fosrl/docs/packages/docusaurus/docs/03-Pangolin/02-Configuration/02-config.md

 ### app

--   `base_url`: string
+-   `dashboard_url`: string
     -   Example: `https://example.com` or `https://proxy.example.com`
     -   The url where the application is hosted.
-This is used for many things, including generating links, and determing the root domain for cookies, etc.
+This is used for many things, including generating links.
     -   You can run Pangolin on a subdomain or root domain.
 Users will be redirected to this url to complete the auth step.
+-   `base_domain`: string
+    -   Example: `example.com`
+    -   The base domain for the application.
+This is used for setting cookies and determining the base domain for resources.
 -   `log_level`: string
     -   Options: `debug`, `info`, `warn`, `error`
     -   The log level for the application.